cja5553/STEAM_games_and_anchoring/README.md

-# Codes used to MSc Dissertation titled "The role of default-displayed reviews in anchoring online reviewers: text evidence from STEAM video-games"
+# Codes used for MSc Dissertation titled "The role of default-displayed reviews in anchoring online reviewers: text evidence from STEAM video-games"

 ## By Charles Alba